Welcome to Salubrious RD. I am Sarah Pflugradt, a registered and licensed dietitian, family nutrition expert, author, and educator.

 Dietitians are trained to look beyond the food, I look at you – all of you.
 Food is medicine and there are foods that are not right for every person.
 There is no ONE diet for everyone, which is why we practice medical nutrition therapy and personalized nutrition counseling.
 Nutrition is also a science, which means it is always evolving and dietitians are skilled in reading and interpreting research of all types.

 Most importantly, dietitians are people too.
 We all eat and we all realize the struggles associated with nutrition, child feeding, cost of food, accessibility, emotional eating, and every issue imaginable.
 We are required to maintain our credential with continuing education each year to ensure you are getting the BEST nutrition advice around.

 Seek out a dietitian today if you have questions about nutrition – we can help.

 My hats: Mom, wife, proud Air Force vet, introvert, foodie.

 In 2004, I graduated from University of Missouri – Columbia with a BS in Nutritional Sciences.
 I had a difficult time with being strictly a “nutritionist”, which has never had a clear definition and I found that employers wanted credibility.
 That meant I needed an upgrade – to RD.
 I went back to school with a 2 year old and a 6 month old and entered the Dietetics Coordinated Program at Eastern Michigan University.
 I graduated in 2010 with a BS in Dietetics and took the RD exam shortly after.
-I passed!
 After I had my 3rd and final little bundle of joy, I decided to go back for more.
-I graduated with my MS in Food Science and Human Nutrition from Colorado State University in 2014.
+I graduated with my Master’s degree in Food Science and Human Nutrition from Colorado State University in 2014.

-I started Salubrious RD as a way to show my love of nutrition, help make nutrition knowledge understandable, and share some of the dishes that I make for my family.
+I started Salubrious RD as a way to show my love of nutrition, help make nutrition knowledge understandable, and share some of the dishes I make for my family.